What Is a Good Return on Your Investments?

 Keep Your Expectations Reasonable

 There are some takeaway lessons from this.
-If you're a new investor and you expect to earn, say, 15% or 20% compounded on your blue-chip stock investments over decades, you are delusional.
-It's not going to happen.
+If you're a new investor and you expect to earn 15% or 20% compounded on your blue-chip stock investments over decades, you are expecting too much; it's not going to happen.

 The Balance does not provide tax, investment, or financial services and advice.
 The information is being presented without consideration of the investment objectives, risk tolerance or financial circumstances of any specific investor and might not be suitable for all investors.
 Past performance is not indicative of future results.
 Investing involves risk including the possible loss of principal.